jueves, 28 de noviembre de 1991

 Serge Marshennikov)

-prisoner in the dusk constellations
+a prisoner in the dusk constellations,

-from my own concentration camps
+of my own concentration camps,

-how they poisoned my hopeless hope
+watching how they poisoned my useless hope

 with unhappiness.